scrabbletank/farhome-rules/rulesdoc.md

 #### Potent Curses
 *Requires proficiency in occult spells, 3 Willpower, 8th level*

 Curses you cast, such as _Curse of Misfortune_, last until dispelled.
-If you only target a single creature with a curse, add a superior die to the spellcasting roll.
+If you only target a single creature with a curse you have expertise for the spellcasting roll.

 #### Powerful Enchantments
 *Requires proficiency in enchanters tools*

-You add 1 superior die to your enchanting rolls.
+You may reroll a die when making enchanting rolls.
 Enchantments you make last 7 days instead of 3.

 #### Punishment
 *Requires proficiency in occult spells, 7th level*